iamganguly-2002/Medibot/README.md

-**🩺 Medibot – AI-Powered Medical Chatbot**
+**🩺 Medibot – AI-Powered Medical Chatbot**:

    Medibot is an AI-powered medical chatbot designed to assist users by answering health-related queries.
 It combines the power of Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs) to provide context-aware, reliable responses.
 The system integrates a FAISS vector database for semantic search and is  deployed using Streamlit for a user-friendly interface.

 #🚀 Features
 ✅ RAG-based Pipeline: Combines local medical knowledge with LLMs for accurate responses.